rvessell/ece3005/howto.md

 ### Equations
 ---------------------

 <p> Unfortunately, Markdown does not have a direct method for adding equations or mathematics symbols.
-Markdown does, however, offer direct HTML support which does allow for adding math symbols. </p>
+Markdown does, however, offer direct HTML support which does allow for adding math symbols.
+It is worth noting that in formal documentation that is intended to be published, this formatting is less likely to be widely accepted.
+For a more professional display of equations, LaTex is recommended.</p>

 - For example, `h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x` generates <br>